-Additionally, the bill mandates that school districts and chartered nonpublic schools reimburse licensed employees for the costs associated with completing a specified number of graduate-level credit hours or continuing education units in implicit bias training, effective July 1, 2025.
-The state board of education and the chancellor of higher education will determine the number of reimbursable credit hours, which will range from one to three, and establish minimum training content standards.
-The bill also repeals certain existing sections related to community schools and introduces new compliance requirements for STEM and college-preparatory boarding schools, while appropriating funds from the General Revenue Fund to support the reimbursement for implicit bias training, thereby promoting professional development among educators.
+Additionally, the bill introduces new requirements for school districts and chartered nonpublic schools to reimburse employees for the costs associated with completing a specified number of graduate-level credit hours or continuing education units in implicit bias training, effective July 1, 2025.
+The state board of education and the chancellor of higher education will determine the number of reimbursable credit hours and establish minimum training standards.
+The bill also repeals existing sections related to community schools and sets new compliance requirements for STEM and college-preparatory boarding schools, with appropriations of $750,000 from the General Revenue Fund allocated for educator preparation in fiscal years 2026 and 2027.

 Statutes affected: As Introduced: 3314.03, 3326.11, 3328.24